core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 are essential in a world of connected and networking things interacting with the physical world.
 One protocol used to interact with sensors and actuators is the Constrained Application Protocol (CoAP) {{RFC7252}}.
-Any Internet-of-Things (IoT) deployment valuing security and privacy would use a security protocol such as DTLS {{RFC9147}}, TLS {{RFC8446}}, or OSCORE {{RFC8613}} to protect CoAP, where the choice of security protocol depends on the transport protocol and the presence of intermediaries.
+Any Internet-of-Things (IoT) deployment valuing security and privacy already use a security protocol such as DTLS {{RFC9147}}, TLS {{RFC8446}}, or OSCORE {{RFC8613}} to protect CoAP, where the choice of security protocol depends on the transport protocol and the presence of intermediaries.